 We recently blogged about a new generation of pressure retaining mud motor seals.
 These Extra Wide mud motor seals are designed to operate in mud motors that incorporate larger extrusion gap clearance than what previous generation mud motor seals were designed for.
 This trend toward larger extrusion gap clearances is driven by the demand for shorter length mud motors.
 The previous generation seals are more susceptible to extrusion damage when used with a larger extrusion gap.

 The new generation seal has much more pressure capacity than existing mud motor seals.
-This should lead to longer and more reliable seal and mud motor life.
+Contact us to learn how the Extra Wide Hybrid Seal™ will lead to longer and more reliable mud motor life.